By: Cordon J.

 Following are the important steps that will help you craft an impressive editorial.

-The purpose of an editorial is to change the public's belief about a particular topic, encourage them to critically analyze issues and, more often than not, suggest a particular course of action.
+The purpose of an editorial is to change the public’s belief about a particular topic.
+Or to encourage them to critically analyze issues and, more often than not, suggest a particular course of action.

 As an editorial writer, your job is to find the truth about a particular issue.
 Do your research and look for relevant information so that you can present facts along with your opinion.
 Go through credible sources only and gather the latest facts.

-Check out this detailed article on the types of research and how to conduct them, to make this step easier for yourself.
+Check out this detailed blog on the types of research and how to conduct them.
+It will make this step easier for you.

 When writing an editorial, keep it short and clear, so the reader stays with you throughout the piece.
 It shouldn’t be longer than 600 to 800 words.
 Also, avoid using fancy jargon or technical terms.

-Start the editorial with a unique and catchy quotation, question, statistic, or any other sentence relevant to the topic that will help grab the reader's attention.
-Also, present your argument at this stage.
+Start the editorial with a unique and catchy question, statistics, facts, and quotations.
+You could also use any other sentence relevant to the topic that will help grab the reader's attention.
+Also, present your argument in the form of a thesis statement at this stage.

 Next, you need to refute the opposing side.
 Provide strong reasons and evidence that can help with the credibility of your stance.